Skip to content

 Nemastomella bacilliferum

 A small harvestman with distinctive spines on its body.
-In the UK it is only found in Plymouth (at Billacombe, Radford Wood, Ford Park Cemetery, and in the Forder Valley).
+In the UK it’s only found in Plymouth (at Billacombe, Radford Wood, Ford Park Cemetery and in the Forder Valley).
 It can be found sheltering in grass tussocks and on the underside of rocks.
-The main site at Billacombe is owned by Plymouth City Council and managed for the horrid ground weaver spider, which should also benefit this species.
-The hedgehog harvestman is a great flagship highlighting the importance of nature reserves around Plymouth.
+The main site at Billacombe is owned by Plymouth City Council and managed for the Horrid Ground-weaver spider, which should also benefit this species.
+The Hedgehog Harvestman is a great flagship species as it highlights the importance of nature reserves around Plymouth.

 Actions